 Access co-ordinator: Paul Roseingrave, firstname.lastname@example.org, +353 21 2346268

-Tyndall National Institute is a leading European research centre in integrated ICT (Information and Communications Technology) hardware and systems.
+Tyndall National Institute is a leading European research center in integrated ICT (Information and Communications Technology) hardware and systems.
 Specializing in both electronics and photonics – materials, devices, circuits and systems, Tyndall leads globally in core research areas of smart sensors and systems, optical communication systems, mixed signal and analog circuit design, microelectronic and photonic integration, semiconductor wafer fabrication and nano-materials and device processing.

 Central to its mission is delivering economic impact through research excellence, working with industry and academia transforming research into products in core market areas of electronics, communications, energy, health, agri-food and the environment.
 With a staff of 500 Tyndall generates approximately €30m annually.

-Tyndall leads/hosts several research centres including the Irish Photonics Integration Centre (IPIC), European Space Agency (ESA) Space Solutions Centre Ireland, Microelectronic Circuits Centre Ireland (MCCI), International Energy Research Centre (IERC), the SFI Centres for Future Networks and Communications (CONNECT) and Smart Manufacturing (CONFIRM).
+Tyndall leads/hosts several research centers including the Irish Photonics Integration Centre (IPIC), European Space Agency (ESA) Space Solutions Centre Ireland, Microelectronic Circuits Centre Ireland (MCCI), International Energy Research Centre (IERC), the SFI Centres for Future Networks and Communications (CONNECT) and Smart Manufacturing (CONFIRM).

 CEA is the French Alternative Energies and Atomic Energy Commission (Commissariat à l'énergie atomique et aux énergies alternatives).
 It is a public body established in October 1945.
 A leader in research, development and innovation, the CEA is active in four main areas: low-carbon energies, defense and security, information technologies and health technologies.
 In each of these fields, the CEA maintains a cross-disciplinary culture of engineers and researchers, building on the synergies between fundamental and technological research.